YaolingYang/SparsePainter/README.md

 When the above requirements are met, you can compile with:

 ``
-g++ SparsePainter.cpp -o SparsePainter.exe -lz -fopenmp -lpthread -larmadillo -std=c++0x -g -O3
+g++ SparsePainter.cpp -o SparsePainter -lz -fopenmp -larmadillo -std=c++0x -g -O3 ``
-``

 To run **SparsePainter**, enter the following command:

 ``
-./SparsePainter.exe [-parameter1 -parameter2 ...... -parameter3 value3 -parameter4 value4 ......]
+./SparsePainter [-parameter1 -parameter2 ...... -parameter3 value3 -parameter4 value4 ......]
 ``

 An example can be found in the **Example** section below.